agboolaidris/Kanban-style-task-board/README.md

 - `start`: Starts the production server.
 - `lint`: Runs ESLint to check for linting errors.
 - `format`: Formats the code using Prettier.
+- `test`: Runs the test suite.
+- `test:watch`: Runs the test suite in watch mode.

 ## License